 “The curriculum was very rich and pertinent.
 It was what I was looking for and what I wanted to learn,” Nina says.

-Nina Thomas, right, and fellow Elmhurst College student Kevin Prehn were named semi-finalists in the highly competitive Fulbright U.S. Student Scholar Program.
-Professor Mary Kay Mulvaney, center, of the English department, is the College’s Fulbright advisor.
+Nina Thomas, right, and fellow Elmhurst University student Kevin Prehn were named semifinalists in the highly competitive Fulbright U.S. Student Scholar Program.
+Professor Mary Kay Mulvaney, center, of the English department, is the University’s Fulbright advisor.

 Nina thrived as one of the first special education majors to complete a degree in a cohort-based format.
 That close-knit community of faculty and peers was essential, she says, especially given that her area of study is “not for the faint of heart.”